Edited by John Leach

 Regular dental cleanings for your pet might not seem like a costly treatment, but since most dental procedures require anesthesia, they can range from $500 to $1,000 depending on the teeth’s quality.
 That estimate excludes the cost of potential cavity fillings, extractions, and root canals.

 Luckily, pet insurance providers that offer dental disease coverage will make sure to clearly mention it as a benefit.
 Finding insurance coverage that includes dental can potentially save thousands of dollars at the vet or dental specialist.
-The best insurance plan for you and your pet should provide peace of mind when it comes to nose-to-tail care, and that includes your pet’s teeth.
+The best insurance plan for you and your pet should provide peace of mind when it comes to nose-to-tail care—that includes your pet’s teeth.
+Make sure you find the right policy for your pet by comparing quotes and plans on Insurify today.

 Common Dental Diseases